anyaschukin/Gomoku/README.md

 Thankfully, running ```go get -d ./...``` should take care of all dependencies for you.

 The GUI uses [Ebiten](https://github.com/hajimehoshi/ebiten), a dead simple open source 2D game library for Go.

+I wrote this project in a team with the awesome [@dfinnis](https://github.com/dfinnis)